jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the A major shape is an "open voicing".
 The third is an octave above the root.
 Play the chord tones in order to hear the difference:
-`R-5-R-3-5`.
-(But also notice that if we play just the top three strings, that _is_ a root position closed voice triad.)
+`R-3-5-R`.

+The main triad in this chord shape is the 3-note barre on strings 2-4, in which the chord tones are ordered `3-5-R`.
+(This ordering is called the "first inversion" of the chord.)

 Played as a barre chord,
 the fingering for this shape is `x13331`.

+ we play just the top three strings, that _is_ a root position closed voice triad.

 ### A minor shape